Bryan Ceronie is a medical doctor in the UK.

 If there were a secondary outbreak of a preventable disease on top of the COVID-19 outbreak in the UK, it would be extremely challenging for the NHS, with resources already stretched thin.
 Throughout my career I have frequently treated patients with pneumonias, meningitis, and influenza, many of which can be vaccinated against.

 The most common serious infections that I’ve seen are those caused by pneumococcus and influenza, both of which we are lucky to have widely available vaccinations for.

 During my training, I spent some time at Chris Hani Baragwanath Hospital in South Africa.
 The threat of secondary outbreaks in countries with weaker healthcare systems is all the more daunting and could quickly overwhelm the system.

 Why we need a strong global commitment to vaccinations

 In the midst of a crisis it is important that we don’t lose sight of the value of preventative medicine and simple interventions like vaccinations to protect our future health.

-Immunisation saves millions of lives every year and is widely recognised as one of the world’s most successful and cost-effective health interventions.
+Immunization saves millions of lives every year and is widely recognized as one of the world’s most successful and cost-effective health interventions.
 Yet, there are still millions of children in the world today who are not getting the vaccines they need.
 With the outbreak of COVID-19, millions of routine vaccinations have been paused.

-Routine immunisation against other deadly diseases must continue.
+Routine immunization against other deadly diseases must continue.
 We cannot have two global outbreaks on our hands.

 Beyond the threat of a secondary outbreak, the nature of the global pandemic means that only a unified, global effort will successfully curb the spread.
 Mixed messages from different governments, emerging too early from lockdowns, and unequal access to resources such as drugs, PPE, and important medical equipment such as ventilators will not help the world emerge from this pandemic.
 We need a global initiative to ensure resources are deployed to the countries with the greatest needs.